 Saturday day times are dedicated to the little ones with family films and children’s theatre shows to inspire and delight.
 Grown-ups can also relax in front of a classic, popular blockbuster or international cinema at our regular evening film screenings.

 The Old Town Hall is a welcoming and inclusive venue, playing host to a number of community organisations and workshops.
 Weekly workshops include Trestle Theatre’s M-ask Well-being Drama Programme for young people, Herts Inclusive Theatre workshops and Hartbeeps Multisensory musical fun classes for babies and toddlers.
-Other arts workshops on offer are life-drawing classes, Let’s Dance Classes for over 55s and scriptwriting meetings.
+Other arts workshops on offer are life-drawing classes and Let’s Dance Classes for over 55s.

 From September 2018, we are celebrating our fortieth year as an arts venue with a special autumn season of events named Festival at Forty.

 There is a small and dedicated team working behind the scenes to ensure you have a wonderful experience every time you visit.
-Sara Railson is the Arts Team Leader and looks after programming, Annie Smith is Lead Officer of Arts Operations, Jane Howard is Marketing and Communications Officer and our Technician is Nick Woods.
+Sara Railson is the Arts Team Leader and looks after programming, Annie Smith is Lead Officer of Arts Operations, Stewart Fairthorne is Marketing and Communications Officer, Rhiannon Barton is Arts Team Support Officer and our Technician is Nick Woods.
 We have a super team of box office staff and a friendly team of stewards led by Debi Johnson and Lou Wilson.